 Chinatown Tours for Less

 You have several ways to book a Chinatown food tour.
-I post special discount offers on standard tours here (so check those first if you want to save).
+(And when discount offers are available, I post them here so check back).

 No matter how you book your tour, to really experience San Francisco’s Chinatown, it helps to see it with someone who really knows the area.
 The right tour guide can share interesting stories and point out things only locals know, like where to eat and shop — and where not to.